 Hospital Value-Based Purchasing Overview

-Hospital VBP is part of the Centers for Medicare & Medicaid Services (CMS) long-standing effort to link Medicares payment system to improve healthcare quality, including the quality of care provided in the inpatient hospital setting.
+The Hospital VBP Program is part of the Centers for Medicare & Medicaid Services (CMS) long-standing effort to link Medicares payment system to improve healthcare quality, including the quality of care provided in the inpatient hospital setting.

-- eliminating or reducing the occurrence of adverse events (healthcare errors resulting in patient harm)
+- Eliminating or reducing the occurrence of adverse events (healthcare errors resulting in patient harm).

-- adopting evidence-based care standards and protocols that result in the best outcomes for the most patients
+- Adopting evidence-based care standards and protocols that result in the best outcomes for the most patients.

-- re-engineering hospital processes that improve patients experience of care
+- Re-engineering hospital processes that improve patients experience of care.

 The following categories of hospitals are excluded from the program:

-- hospitals subject to payment reductions under the Hospital Inpatient Quality Reporting (IQR) Program
+- Hospitals subject to payment reductions under the Hospital Inpatient Quality Reporting (IQR) Program.

-- hospitals cited by the HHS Secretary for deficiencies during the applicable fiscal year performance period(s) that pose an immediate jeopardy (IJ) to patients health or safety
+- Hospitals cited for deficiencies during the applicable fiscal year performance period(s) that pose an immediate jeopardy (IJ) to patients health or safety.